finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Bug: Sometimes stacks will duplicate the bottom two cards below the stack, creating another stack underneath
 - Game-Play: Combine Stacks when dropped on each other
 - Game-Play: Put Card on bottom of Stack when Stack is dropped on Card
-- Game-Play: Face-Up Stacks (Always reveal the top card)
+- Game-Play: Face-Up Stacks (Always reveal the top card); default based on bottom
 - Game-Play: Rename Stacks

 ## Backlog - 2023 Q4
-- Game-Creation: Edit Button in Main Menu
+- Game-Creation: Edit Button in Games Management Menu
 - Game-Play: Cards you receive at the beginning of the game can be defined by default
-- Game-Play: Add restart button in Play Settings Menu
 - Game-Play: Contextual green button for default action based on card location
 - Game-Play: Custom Tokens
 - Game-Play: Rotate Tokens/Dice/Stacks